roshanmirajkar/KoinStreet-MVP/README.md

 1. Clone repository locally by opening the command line and running `git clone https://github.com/roshanmirajkar/KoinStreet-MVP.git`

-2. Install dependencies by running `npm install` or `yarn install` in the project directory.
+2. Install dependencies by running `npm install` in the project directory.

-3. Run app locally by runinng `yarn start` in the project directory.
+3. Run app locally by runinng `npm start` in the project directory.

+4. Compile production version of app by running `npm run build` in the project directory.
+From here you can also serve a static server.

+5. After running `npm run build` Run `firebase deploy' to host it on the firebae url

 ## Helpful Scripts